Is slow or no WiFi in your presentation room slowing you down?

 Step 1 – Connect MacBook to a Hardwire Internet Connection

 Connect your MacBook Pro, MacBook Air, or similar to a hardwire Internet connection.
 Newer MacBook Pro Retina requires a Thunderbolt to Ethernet dongle to connect the Ethernet cable to the Macbook.
 Attach the other end to your Internet router or Internet drop.
+Alternatively, there are numerous broadband deals that would let you connect the laptop to the internet wirelessly.

 Again, ensure you are not breaking IT Policies by connecting your ethernet cable to an internet drop.